 Reuse and Re-purpose

 A homestead is more efficient when it isn’t spending money left and right.
 Learn to reuse and re-purpose items around your home.
 You’ll be less wasteful, thrifty and pretty dang crafty overtime!
 See: How to Use Old Egg Shells and How to Reuse Coffee Grinds

-Learn how to barter!
+Learn How to Barter!

 No matter how skilled you are or how much land you have…you can’t do it all!
 You’ll need to know how to barter for food, items and skills you simply do not have.
 Bartering to learn skills is another great option.